The Kintrishi river in Georgia

 Georgia has expressly committed itself to the internationally agreed climate goals of the 2030 Agenda and the Paris Agreement.
 It wants to reduce its greenhouse gas emissions significantly.
 The energy sector plays an important role in that regard.
 Georgia already generates up to 70 per cent of its electricity from hydropower.

 In the past few years, the country has already significantly increased the capacity of its energy sector with support from Germany.
-The BMZ has supported energy sector reforms in Georgia since 2018 through a loan via KfW Development Bank which has so far totalled 199 million euros, in cooperation with Agence française de développement (AFD) and the EU, and it is providing advice to Georgia's government on how to meet its ambitious climate and energy targets.
+The BMZ has been supporting the energy sector reform in Georgia since 2018 and also advises the Georgian government on achieving ambitious climate and energy targets.

 As a result of the energy sector reform, Georgia has been able to launch key legislation and national development plans on topics such as energy efficiency and the development of an energy market.
 Georgian-German cooperation now focuses on boosting energy efficiency in public buildings, promoting renewable energy and reducing power loss in transmission systems.